 Campbell had a relatively short career in politics, and her rise to the prime minister’s office was lightning fast.
 A Vancouver lawyer by training, she had a short career working for the Social Credit administration of British Columbia premier Bill Bennett (1932-2015) in the early 1980s.
 She was elected to the House of Commons in 1988 as a Progressive Conservative.
 An unapologetic pro-choice feminist, Campbell was seen as a key moderate in the party, and was given a series of important cabinet positions in the government Prime Minister Brian Mulroney (b.
 1939).
 In a glimpse of things to come, she made history as the country’s first female attorney general and first female defence minister.

 Campbell then lost office in the largest landslide defeat in Canadian history.
 A number of factors contributed to the victory of Liberal leader Jean Chretien (b.
-1938), including the emergence of the right-wing Reform Party, which stole or split a lot of the conservative vote, a worsening economic situation, and the fact that Campbell, who proved to be distressingly aloof, unapologetic, and condescending on the campaign trail, did little to meaningfully distinguish herself from the Mulroney record.
+1938), including the emergence of the right-wing Reform Party, which stole or split a lot of the Conservative vote, a worsening economic situation, and the fact that Campbell, who proved to be distressingly aloof, unapologetic, and condescending on the campaign trail, did little to meaningfully acknowledge or distinguish herself from the Mulroney record.